babylanguagelab/bll_app/src/app/convolabel/README.md

 ## Installation (for Windows):

 The program requires three additional python modules - [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/), [Matplotlib](https://matplotlib.org/) and [Numpy](http://www.numpy.org/).
-These can be installed via python's package manager Pip with the following in the command prompt (~ 30 MB installation size):
+These can be installed via python's package manager Pip with the following in the command prompt:
 ```
 pip install pyaudio matplotlib numpy
 ```